ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     }
 ```

-You can also pass in extra ab parameter slidingInterval to define a sliding window.
+You can also pass in an extra parameter `slidingInterval` to define a sliding window.

 ``` java
     withWindow(Duration windowLength, Duration slidingInterval)
 ```

-Both the windowLength and the slidingInterval can also be represented by a Count, which is based on the tuples being processed.
+Both the windowLength and the slidingInterval can also be represented by a `Count`, which will based the window duration on the amount of tuples being processed.
 Either determining the length of the window by the tuples, or when to slide.
 ``` java
     withWindow(Count windowLength, Duration slidingInterval)

     withWindow(Duration windowLength, Count slidingInterval)
 ```

 Even tumbling windows are possible: